kumarkushagra/dcm4chee/README.md

 # dcm4chee to Orthanc Study Transfer

-## Overview
+### Overview
-This repository contains Python code to transfer anonymized medical studies from dcm4chee to Orthanc PACS.
-The process involves downloading studies from dcm4chee, pushing them to Orthanc PACS, anonymizing them, and then transferring the anonymized studies to another destination Orthanc PACS.
+This repository features Python code for transferring anonymized medical studies from dcm4chee to Orthanc PACS.
+The process involves:
-`main.py` will check if any new studies have been uploaded on dcm4chee, if yes then anonymize it and send to destination PACS Create a cron job that runs `python main.py` at regular intervals (hopefully when dcm4chee has minimal activity so that no errors are encountered during uploading process)
+- Downloading studies from dcm4chee
+- Pushing them to Orthanc PACS
+- Anonymizing the data
+- Transferring anonymized studies to another Orthanc PACS instance.

+### Functionality
+The `main.py` script:
+- Monitors dcm4chee for new study uploads
+- Anonymizes and sends new studies to the destination PACS.

+### Deployment
+Adjust the cron job schedule for `python main.py` to run during periods of minimal dcm4chee activity to avoid upload errors.
+---
 ## Requirements
 To run this code, ensure the following prerequisites are met:
 1. Python is installed on your system.
 2. An Orthanc PACS is set up and accessible.
 3. The `requests` library is installed in your Python environment.
-4. A Cron job is set up to execute `python main.py` at specified intervals.
+4. A Cron job is set up to execute `python main.py` at 3AM everyday.

-(cron job has not been created yet)

 ## Usage
 1. **Clone the repository:**